"Black Don't Crack" But I Wish I Looked Older

 In my bid to appear more mature, I like to wear a full face of makeup for nearly every occasion.
 I find that wearing bronzer and contouring my face helps me appear older.
 I also tend to look a little bit older when I wear fake eyelashes.
 So much so that I used to wear fake lashes to work (but I don’t have the energy to do that anymore).
 I have no issue with my natural face.
 I feel confident enough to leave the house without make-up.
 However, I look significantly younger with less make-up on.

 It also doesn’t help that I’m naturally slim.
 Like most Black women who are on the slimmer side, the relationship we have with our bodies is complex.
 There’s a pressure to be thicker in Black communities.
 But, I fear that my body type is partly why people assume that I’m younger than I am.
 Part of my issues with my body is that I always felt like I looked like a child.
-As I’ve got older, I’ve slowly put on my weight, however I usually wear tight clothing to accentuate my figure.
+As I got older, I have slowly put on my weight, however, I usually wear tight clothing to accentuate my figure.

 AdvertisementADVERTISEMENT